-It can be either,
+It can be either, Virtual cockpit, 2D Cockpit (scenic), External Aircraft, Runway, Spot, Locked Spot, FlyBy, Top-Down, or Nearest Tower.

-- Virtual cockpit

-- 2D Cockpit (scenic)

-- External Aircraft

 There are no facilities within the sim that gives us the 6DOF control over other view types.
 It is pointless creating virtual cockpit views on a client system since you can only monitor and control the flight from the main server PC.
 DHMs will be most effective when used in conjunction with Virtual cockpit views.